 Option 3: By Practicing Oral Motor Videos

 Many individuals who suffer from speech and language impairments can improve their speech by strengthening key muscles in and around the mouth and jaw.
-An AAC device that has built-in videos can prompt users on how to position the mouth and tongue to make vowel or constant sounds, and even common words, phrases, and sentences.
+An dispositivo CAA that has built-in videos can prompt users on how to position the mouth and tongue to make vowel or constant sounds, and even common words, phrases, and sentences.

 These videos can be especially beneficial for users who aren’t able to see a speech therapist due to insurance constraints or because of COVID-19 concerns.